Modular-proximal gradient algorithms in variable exponent Lebesgue spaces: Sparse reconstruction models: thresholding functions and primal-dual interpretation

-This new formulation is helpful to better show that as the forward gradient step is computed in the primal space: the point-wise map $\mathbf{j}_{p'}$ is required to associate the element $s+t$ of the dual space to an en element in the primal space, thus making the computation well-defined.
-In agreement with what has been discussed in the Introduction, see \eqref{eq:primal_algo}, we can thus interpret this proximal-gradient iteration as a \emph{primal} algorithmic iteration.
+This new formulation is helpful to better show that as the forward gradient step is computed in the primal space: the pointwise map $\mathbf{j}_{p'}$ is required to associate the element $s+t$ of the dual space to an element in the primal space, thus making the computation well defined.
+In agreement with what has been discussed in the introduction, see \eqref{eq:primal_algo}, we can thus interpret this proximal-gradient iteration as a \emph{primal} algorithmic iteration.

-As far as the thresholding function $T^{\text{Alg.2}}(\cdot,s,t,p)$ in \eqref{eq:thresholding2} is concerned, we notice that we can proceed similarly and rewrite it as:
+As far as the thresholding function $T^{\text{Alg.D}}(\cdot,s,t,p)$ in \eqref{eq:thresholding2} is concerned, we notice that we can proceed similarly and rewrite it as {

-We can observe that both point-wise maps $\mathbf{j}_{p}$ and $\mathbf{j}_{p'}$ associated to the duality maps $\mathbf{J}^r_{p}$ and $\mathbf{J}^{r'}_{p'}$, respectively, play a role here as both a primal-to-dual map is required to define the forward step in the dual space and a dual-to-primal one is needed to compute the backward step, analogously as we have seen before.
-In agreement to what has been observed in the Introduction, see \eqref{eq:dual_algo}, we thus interpret such iteration as a \emph{dual} proximal-gradient step.
+} We can observe that both pointwise maps $\mathbf{j}_{p}$ and $\mathbf{j}_{p'}$ associated to the duality maps $\mathbf{J}^r_{p}$ and $\mathbf{J}^{r'}_{p'}$, respectively, play a role here as both a primal-to-dual map is required to define the forward step in the dual space and a dual-to-primal one is needed to compute the backward step, analogously to what we have seen before.
+In agreement with what has been observed in the introduction, see \eqref{eq:dual_algo}, we thus interpret such iteration as a \emph{dual} proximal-gradient step.

 Such considerations can now be similarly applied to our modular-based variable exponent case, where the role of the primal-to-dual map $\mathbf{J}_{p}^r$ is replaced by the map $\jrhobar$, whose expression in $\ell^{p(\cdot)}(\mathbb{R}^n)$ reads